-C. Hose
+H. Hose

 Utilize fire hose that is rated by the hose manufacturer for use with CAFS.
 Since the foam is formed during its transition through the hose line, it is important to utilize the minimum recommended hose lengths, unless a static mixer is utilized.
 There is significantly less friction and head loss with compressed air foam as compared to water or foam solution.
-Hence, effective fire streams can be achieved with longer hose lays.
-Refer to section "Suggested Guidelines for the Production of Mid-Range Compressed Air Foam".
+Hence, effective fire streams can be achieved with longer hose layouts.
+Refer to the section "Suggested Guidelines for the Production of Mid-Range Compressed Air Foam."